joakimsk/docs/docs/cwebsocket.rst

     Request a websocket for real-time map overlay updates with trackers, etc. It is open for all, but login- and authorized users can receive different content.

 `/notify`
-    Request a websocket for notifications, etc. This is a generic publish/subscribe service. #websocket-for-notifications `Doc on notifications websocket <#websocket-for-notifications>`_
+    Request a `websocket for notifications <#websocket-for-notifications>`_.
+This is a generic publish/subscribe service.

 Websocket for map overlay updates